-Credit for previous education and/or experience will be evaluated, and, if approved, course credits may be awarded towards completion of the program for which credits the student will not be charged.
+Credit for previous education and/or experience will be evaluated, and, if approved, course credits may be awarded towards completion of the program.
 A maximum of 25% of credits may be awarded as transfer credits, and a transfer credit fee of \$100 per credit will be assessed for course transfers.
 The transfer credit fee is waived for students receiving Veterans Administration Educational Benefits.
-VA students with related training experience are required to provide documentation of prior training during the enrollment process and must be submitted within two weeks after the student's start of the program.
+Request for transfer of credit should be made during the enrollment process and must be made within two weeks after the student's start of the program.

 To initiate the assessment of transfer credits, students requesting credits for prior training or experience are required to submit to the Education Director a Transfer Credit Application Form, including a detailed description of each element of prior experience or study identifying the course(s) for which credit is requested and a transcript, certificate of completion, or other documentation demonstration the completion of prior education or experience.
 The Education Director, with the input of the School Director, will evaluate which course(s) within the school's curriculum may have been satisfied by the prior experience or education and return the approved or denied transfer credit form to the student.
-Prior skills may be tested at the discretion of the Education Director to determine proficiency prior to the awarding of any credit.
+Prior skills may be testedat the discretion of the Education Director to determine proficiency prior to the awarding of any credit.